Srinaagendra/python-dictionary/README.md

 # python-dictionary
-to cehck different words in a sentence and no of time it repeats
+to check different words in a sentence and no of time it repeats